 |4.2.2||Participation rate in organized learning (one year before the official primary entry age), by sex|

-For the first indicator, measuring whether children are developmentally on track, data is only available for 73 countries covering less than 50% of the world population.
-Data is therefore not presented here.
+For the first indicator (4.2.1) that measuring whether children are developmentally on track, data is only available for 73 countries covering less than 50% of the world population.
+The indicator is therefore not discussed further.

-All the Nordics have virtually full participation in organised learning before the start of primary school.
-This target is therefore already reached and has high likelihood of being reached also in 2030.
+All the Nordic countries have close to full participation in organised learning before the start of primary school.
+This target is therefore already reached and is highly likely to be reached also in 2030.

 By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university

 |4.3.1||Participation rate of youth and adults in formal and non-formal education and training in the previous 12 months, by sex|